joschu/trajopt/doc/tutorial.rst

 This next script shows how you can easily implement your own costs and constraints.
 The constraint we consider here says that a certain vector defined in the robot gripper frame must point up (in the world coordinates).
 For example, one might imagine that the robot is holding a glass of water, and we don't want it to spill.

 The basic setup of the problem is similar to the previous examples.
+Before getting to the python constraint functions, we'll add some constraints to the problem in the json file, including a cartesian velocity constraint.

 We set a pose constraint at the end of the trajectory.
 This time, we ignore the rotation (by setting :code:`rot_coefs = [0,0,0]`).

 .. literalinclude:: ../python_examples/this_side_up.py